Aydin-ab/ray-aydin/doc/source/train/getting-started-pytorch.rst

 .. note::
-    If you already manually set up your ``DataLoader`` with a ``DistributedSampler``, :meth:`~ray.train.torch.prepare_data_loader` will not add another one, and will respect the configuration of the existing sampler.
+    If you already manually set up your ``DataLoader`` with a ``DistributedSampler``, :meth:`~ray.train.torch.prepare_data_loader` won't add another one, and respects the configuration of the existing sampler.

 .. note::
     :class:`~torch.utils.data.distributed.DistributedSampler` does not work with a